josephsl/wintenApps/readme.md

 * Settings (system settings, Windows+I).
 * Skype Preview
 * Store
-* Twitter.
-* TeamViewer Touch.
 * Weather.
 * Windows Defender Security Center (Creators Update and later)
 * Miscellaneous modules for controls such as Start Menu tiles.

 Note: this add-on requires Windows 10 Version 1511 (build 10586) or later and NVDA 2016.4 or later.
-For best results, use the add-on with latest stable build (build 14393).
+For best results, use the add-on with latest stable build (build 14393) and latest stable version of NVDA.

 ## General